chanshiyucx/blog/vibes/2025-vibes.md

 tags:
   - Vibes
 ---
+## 2025-08-24 Munich

+slow is steady,
+steady is smooth,
+smooth is fast.

 ## 2025-08-22 Munich

-Do not go gentle into that good night,
+> Do not go gentle into that good night,
-Old age should burn and rave at close of day;
+> Old age should burn and rave at close of day;
-Rage, rage against the dying of the light.
+> Rage, rage against the dying of the light.

 ## 2025-08-21 Munich